PHP sets a memory limit on how much

-PHP scripts are only allocated a set amount of memory that it can use and will exit and throw the following error once it reaches the limit;
+PHP script is allowed to use and will exit and throw the following error once the limit is reached;

 PHP Fatal error: Allowed memory size of xxxx bytes exhausted (tried to allocate yyyy) in yourscript.php

 You'll need to increase the memory limit for